-- Internet URLs: Applicants are encouraged to provide the URLs of publications referenced in the application; however, applicants should not include URLs directing reviewers to websites containing additional information about the proposed research. - Headers and Footers: These should not be used unless they are part of a provided template.
-Page numbers may be included in the footer (see following point). - Page Numbering: Pages should be numbered at the bottom right corner of each page. - All attachments that require signatures must be filled out, printed, signed, scanned, and then uploaded in PDF format.
+- Internet URLs: Applicants are encouraged to provide the URLs of publications referenced in the application; however, applicants must not include URLs directing reviewers to websites containing additional information about the proposed research. - Headers and Footers: These should not be used unless they are part of a provided template.
+Page numbers may be included in the footer (see Page Numbering section below). - Page Numbering: Pages should be numbered at the bottom right corner of each page. - All attachments that require signatures must be, printed, signed, scanned, and then uploaded in PDF format.